asmaloney/gactar/README.md

     val = self.func(self.obj, *args, **keys)
    File "/path/CCMSuite3/ccm/lib/actr/buffer.py", line 60, in modify
     raise Exception('No slot "%s" to modify to "%s"' % (k, v))
-   Exception: No slot "resutl" to modify to "pending" end...
+   Exception: No slot "jugdment" to modify to "pending" end...
    ```

    Instead, by adding validation, gactar produces a much better message:

    ```
-   slot 'resutl' does not exist in chunk 'isMember' for match buffer 'goal' in production 'initialRetrieval' (line 52)
+   slot 'jugdment' does not exist in chunk 'isMember' for match buffer 'goal' in production 'initialRetrieval' (line 55, col 10)
    ```

 ## Design Goals